 It is common to feel uncertain about participating in group therapy.
 You might feel anxious about joining and might have difficulty imagining talking to a group of “strangers.”
 Trust and confidentiality are the two most common concerns people have about joining a group.
 Confidentiality is requested and expected from group members to create a safe and positive environment for growth.
 As the group evolves you will likely develop a sense of trust in the other members, however, how much and how quickly you talk about yourself depends upon your own comfort level.

 If you are interested in joining a specific group please call the main UHCS number at (617) 373-2772.
-Some groups are drop-in, others require a pre-group meeting with the facilitator to make sure the group meets your needs.
+Groups require a pre-group meeting with the facilitator to make sure the group meets your needs.
 If you are interested in receiving group updates by email, send an email to UHCS@neu.edu and place "GROUPS" in subject line.
 Groups are for Northeastern students ONLY.

 To learn more about each group, review the options below and visit our Forms page for detailed fliers.

-- Survival Skills for the Overwhelmed (Wednesdays 12p-1pm): Five sessions to help students better understand their emotions.
-Group has concluded.
+- Survival Skills for the Overwhelmed (Wednesdays 12-1pm; January 29th - February 26th): Five sessions to help students better understand and manage their emotions.

-- Depression and Anxiety (Thursdays 4-5pm): GROUP IS FULL.
-CALL TO BE PLACED ON WAITLIST Find support, create personal change, and connect with others within a safe, confidential, and non-judgmental setting.
-Starts September 26th
+- Depression and Anxiety (**Two schedules offered: Tuesdays 1:30-2:30pm, January 21st - April 8th; or Thursdays 4-5pm, January 23rd - April 10th): Find support, create personal change, and connect with others within a safe, confidential, and non-judgmental setting.